kevinsguo/stocks-analysis/README.md

 ### Disadvantages of refactoring Code
 * Refactor would involve more logic to make the for-loop run efficiently, therefore programming time would take longer.
 * Spacing and organization is crucial in organizing the code.

+### Pros and Cons applying to refactoring the original VBA script
+* A noticeable pro